Sleepwalking/SHIRO/readme.md

 Building
 ---

-It is not yet tested whether SHIRO compiles and runs on Windows (but Windows support is planned).

 [`ciglet`](https://github.com/Sleepwalking/ciglet) and [`liblrhsmm`](https://github.com/Sleepwalking/liblrhsmm) are the only library dependencies.
 You also need lua (version 5.1 or above) or luajit.
 No 3rd party lua library (besides those included in `external/` already) is needed.

 * `cd` into `ciglet`, run `make single-file`.
 This creates `ciglet.h` and `ciglet.c` under `ciglet/single-file/`.
 Copy and rename this directory to `shiro/external/ciglet`.